History of Alexandria: Late Roman and Byzantine period

 Even as its main historical importance had sprung from pagan learning, Alexandria now acquired new importance as a center of Christian theology and church government.
 There, Arianism came to prominence, and there also Athanasius opposed Arianism and the pagan reaction against Christianity, experiencing success against both and continuing the Patriarch of Alexandria's major influence on Christianity into the next two centuries.

 Map of ancient Alexandria created by astronomer Mahmoud-Bey in 1866.

 Persecution of Christians under Diocletian (beginning in AD 284) marks the beginning of the Era of Martyrs in the Coptic calendar.

 As native influences began to reassert themselves in the Nile valley, Alexandria gradually became an alien city, more and more detached from Egypt and losing much of its commerce as the peace of the empire broke up during the 3rd century, followed by a fast decline in population and splendor.

 In 365, a tsunami caused by an earthquake in Crete hit Alexandria.

 In the late 4th century, persecution of pagans by Christians had reached new levels of intensity.
 Temples and statues were destroyed throughout the Roman empire: pagan rituals became forbidden under punishment of death, and libraries were closed.
 In 391, Emperor Theodosius I ordered the destruction of all pagan temples, and the Patriarch Theophilus complied with his request.
 The Serapeum of the Great Library was destroyed, possibly effecting the final destruction of the Library of Alexandria.
 The neoplatonist philosopher Hypatia was publicly murdered by a Christian mob.

 The Brucheum and Jewish quarters were desolate in the 5th century, and the central monuments, the Soma and Museum, fell into ruin.
-On the mainland, life seemed to have centered in the vicinity of the Serapeum and Caesareum, both which became Christian churches.
+On the mainland, life seemed to have centered in the vicinity of the Serapeum and Caesareum, both of which became Christian churches.
 The Pharos and Heptastadium quarters, however, remained populous and were left intact.

 Recent archaeology at Kom El Deka (heap of rubble or ballast) has found the Roman quarter of Alexandria beneath a layer of graves from the Muslim era.
 The remains found at this site, which are dated circa the fourth to seventh centuries AD, include workshops, storefronts, houses, a theater, a public bath, and lecture halls, as well as Coptic frescoes.
 The baths and theater were built in the fourth century and the smaller buildings constructed around them, suggesting a sort of urban renewal occurring in the wake of Diocletian.